DynamicDevices/female-stem-pioneers/PROJECT-REFERENCE.md

 - The dataset automatically removes duplicate pioneers by name at runtime.
 Only the first occurrence is shown in the UI.
 - For clarity and maintainability, remove duplicates from `js/pioneers.js` when possible.

+## Code Formatting & Linting

+- The codebase uses ESLint and Prettier for consistent formatting and code quality.
+- Run `npx eslint . --fix` and `npx prettier --write .` before submitting changes.
+- Keep documentation and field explanations up to date with data changes.